AZProductions/Kookaburra/README.md

 **If you don't know which version you should download, newer computers support x64.
 If you have an older computer or don't know if the computer is x64 based, just pick the x86 version.**

 Some browsers like Edge will stop you from opening the file.
-These popups are just warnings to tell the user to not download random files off the internet.
+These pop ups are just warnings to tell the user to not download random files off the internet.
 The official Kookaburra files are safe to use.
+Feel free to use an antivirus program to check for your own piece of mind.
 Just select **keep** and open the file.
-Windows *SmartScreen* will popup, and again, this is a false positive.
+Windows *SmartScreen* will pop up, and again, this is a false positive.
 Click on *Read more*, and select run.
 Kookaburra should start up.
-If you're not so keen with these popups, we recommend you to download it in the [**Microsoft Store**](https://www.microsoft.com/en-us/p/kookaburra/9pcq0dhdtzpm). *You can also manually build the code using **.Net**, it takes longer but then you can verify that the binaries haven't been tampered with.*
+If you're not so keen with these pop ups, we recommend you to download it in the [**Microsoft Store**](https://www.microsoft.com/en-us/p/kookaburra/9pcq0dhdtzpm). *You can also manually build the code using **.Net**, it takes longer but then you can verify that the binaries haven't been tampered with.*
 [Read more..](https://github.com/AZProductions/Kookaburra/blob/main/resources/The%20complate%20guide%20of%20Kookaburra.md)

-You can also get the SHA-256 from the file and compare it in the Releases tab in github.
+You can also get the SHA-256 from the file and compare it with the reference in the Releases tab in github.
 There's an [online tool](https://md5file.com/calculator) where you can upload the file and get the SHA-256.

 ## Copyright and License

-This repository is licensed under a [proprietary licence](https://github.com/AZProductions/Kookaburra/blob/main/LICENCE).
+This repository is under a [proprietary licence](https://github.com/AZProductions/Kookaburra/blob/main/LICENCE).

 ----